Diriá, Nicaragua: Nature and climate

-Diria is located on the south side of the Laguna de Apoyo, of which there is a beautiful view from the Diria Viewpoint.
+Diriá is located on the south side of the Laguna de Apoyo, of which there is a beautiful view from the Diriá Viewpoint.
 From there, a narrow and winding path goes down to the beach.
 The municipality has a tropical savanna climate, with rainfall that ranges between 1200 and 1400 mm, characterized by a good distribution throughout the year, its temperature average reaches 27°C, which defines climate as semi-humid.